elangovans/stock-analyzer/README.md

 - **Holdings data lag:** Published holdings may be 1–30 days behind actual fund composition depending on the provider's disclosure schedule.
 - **Non-US tickers:** Some foreign-listed stocks (e.g. UMG on Euronext) have no yfinance data and will show sector as "Unknown".
 - **Morningstar fallback:** If Morningstar's page structure changes, the fallback may stop working.
 A warning is printed and the fund is excluded.
+- **Earnings dates:** Only available for individual stocks — ETFs and mutual funds have no earnings date.
+- **News Briefs scope:** News is fetched for direct STOCK holdings only (not ETF sub-holdings).
+Claude classifies and filters noise; accuracy depends on headline quality from Yahoo Finance.
+- **News Briefs cost:** Each run that is not cached makes one Claude API call (Haiku tier).
+Results are cached for 6 hours to minimise cost.